Karl Schirdewan: Long retirement

 Little was heard of Karl Schirdewan for the next thirty years.
 He retired from the national archives in 1964 or 1965.
 Sources differ as to which.
 In the end he outlived Walter Ulbricht, Erich Honecker and even the German Democratic Republic itself.

 During the events that culminated in German reunification (October 1990) East Germany's ruling Socialist Unity Party (SED) reinvented itself in preparation for East Germany's first (and last) democratic general election, emerging, at that time to an uncertain future, rebranded as the Party of Democratic Socialism (PDS).
 In 1990 the PDS formally rehabilitated Schirdewan, more than three decades after its predecessor had expelled him, and recruited him into its "Council of elders" ("Ältestenrat"): his widow is still (2015) one of its (approximately 20) members.

 Schirdewan also lived long enough to contribute to the historiography of East Germany, giving at least one substantial interview.
 In 1994 he published a book that focused on his personal nemesis, Walter Ulbricht.
 A second autobiographical volume, "Ein Jahrhundert Leben: Erinnerungen und Visionen : Autobiographie", was published in 1998 which was the year in which he died.

-Personal
+Personal life

 Schirdewan had already been married for some time to his wife, Gisela, at the time in February 1956 when she collected him from the airport on his return from hearing Khrushchev delivering his Moscow speech, "On the Cult of Personality and Its Consequences".
 At that stage there are hints that the couple were deferring having children because of the political uncertainties surrounding them.
 Many years later, addressing mourners at his funeral in 1998, the pioneering PDS leader Michael Schumann addressed Schirdevan's wife Gisela, his four children, his grand children and other relatives.
 The number of his grandchildren was not given, and sources focused on his political career are silent on his private life, which is usual with East German politicians.